Ahsan-Ullah1871/Framer-motion/README.md

-# Farmer Motion with Next.js
+# Framer Motion with Next.js

-A project for learning and implementing Farmer Motion with Next.js.
+A project for learning and implementing Framer  Motion with Next.js.

 ## Table of Contents